gsmarketing/nodifymeapp/docs/manual-install.md

 ### 2. Obtain Agent Token

-Get your agent token from your NodifyMe application:
+Get your agent token from your Nodify.Me application:
-- Log in to your NodifyMe app
+- Log in to your Nodify.Me app
 - Go to Settings → Servers → Add Server
 - Generate or copy the agent token